Caring for Your Skin...Inside and Out

 Eat Healthy Fats

 I’ve already mentioned vitamins A and E when it comes to boosting collagen.
 But vitamin C is also essential.
 Without a sufficient supply of vitamin C, your body can’t make new collagen.
 Period.
-Fortunately, vitamin C is found in many fruits and vegetables in high doses.
-Especially the ones listed below:
+Fortunately, vitamin C is found in many of these fruits and vegetables in high doses:

 - Brussels sprouts